kubernetes-sigs/azurefile-csi-driver/docs/workload-identity.md

 az role assignment create --assignee $USER_ASSIGNED_IDENTITY_OBJECT_ID --role Contributor --scope $AZURE_FILE_RESOURCE_GROUP_ID
 ```

-## 4. Establish federated identity credential between the identity and the Azurefile service account issuer & subject
+## 3. Establish federated identity credential between the identity and the Azurefile service account issuer & subject

-If using Azure AD Application:
+ - if you are using Azure AD Application:

 ```shell
 # Get the object ID of the AAD application